 - Using a drill and a 1/8" drill bit remove the rivets fixing the vertical molding.
-The stainless steel molding is located on the entrance door or service door frame side depending on body panel to be removed. - Using the Olfa knife, cut the Sika bead and the double-face self adhesive tape.
-Remove the Sika bead and self adhesive tape residue with the scraper. - Pry loose the front face body panel using the lever. - While somebody cuts the Sika bead and double-face self adhesive tape, another person pulls the body panel using the "C"clamp to exert tension. - Using the window scraper, remove any Sika bead or self adhesive tape residue left on fiber glass surface.
+The stainless steel molding is located on the entrance door or service door frame side depending on body panel to be removed. - Using the Olfa knife, cut the Sika bead and the double-face self-adhesive tape.
+Remove the Sika bead and self-adhesive tape residue with the scraper. - Pry loose the front face body panel using the lever. - While somebody cuts the Sika bead and double-face self-adhesive tape, another person pulls the body panel using the "C"clamp to exert tension. - Using the window scraper, remove any Sika bead or self-adhesive tape residue left on fiber glass surface.

-❖ Front Face Molding Installation
+Front Face Molding Installation

-For gluing of front face molding, refer to procedure SAV00212 included at the end of this section.
+For gluing of front face molding, refer to procedure SAV00212.